pcimino/raspberry-pi-ares/README.md

 First time buooting the RPi puts you into a configuration screen, which can always be re-run later:
     `sudo raspi-config`

-## expand_ ##
+## expand_rootfs ##

 This will set up the disk image to expand form 2 Gig to the capacity of the SD Card.
 I recommend not doing this initially.
 I had a few false starts and a bad SD Card.
 I relized the disk image utility could also be used to back up a disk image.
 And backing up and restoring a 2 Gig disk is not only fster, but I can put it on a 2, 4, 8, 16 ...
 Gig SD Card.

 This allowed me to save multiple images of my work in progress:
 1. Raspberry OS with watchdog
 2. OS with watchdog plus Tight VNC
 3. 1 & 2 plus Nodejs
 4. Etcetera, creating images from the more generic towards the specialized

 ## Overclocking ##